Top Ten Club: The Beatles

-The Beatles, who, until 31 December 1960, were under contract with Bruno Koschmider, the owner of Kaiserkeller, often visited Top Ten Club, where Tony Sheridan performed with his Jets.
+The Beatles, who until 31 December 1960 were under contract with Bruno Koschmider, the owner of Kaiserkeller, often visited Top Ten Club, where the Jets (from London, with Tony Sheridan) performed.
 They also played together occasionally, which Bruno Koschmider found out about.
 On November 21, 1960 George Harrison was deported to England by the police, because at the age of 17 he was too young to work in a nightclub after midnight.
 It is assumed that it was Bruno Koschmider who tipped off the police because he was annoyed that the Beatles were unfaithful to him and wanted to switch to the Top Ten Club.
-So, Harrison had to go back to Liverpool.
+Consequently, Harrison had to return to Liverpool.

 On 29 November 1960, Paul McCartney and Pete Best were arrested for attempted arson.
-They were said to have set fire to a condom when they packed their personal belongings in Bruno Koschmider's Bambi cinema, were they slept, to bring them to the Top Ten Club.
+They were said to have set fire to a condom when they packed their personal belongings in Bruno Koschmider's Bambi cinema, where they slept, to bring them to the Top Ten Club.
 Best and McCartney spent three hours in the Davidwache Police Station, and were deported on 1 December 1960.
-Lennon on 10 December and Sutcliffe in February 1961, also returned to Liverpool.
+Lennon returned to Liverpool on 10 December, with Sutcliffe following in February 1961.